Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-Then use the `alert` function to show them a greeting.
+Lastly, we use the `alert` function to show them a greeting.
 ***************************************************************
 ## Form submit vs Button click